arajitsamanta/Introduction-To-Algorithim/libc/README.md

 # Collection Framework Shared Library

-This is an effor to create a libary which will provide basic functionallty to follwing types of collections.
+This is an effor to create a libary which will provide basic functionallty for follwing types of collections.

 - Vector
 - List